Members of Woodbridge Riverside Trust and friends celebrating the first opening of the Longshed in April 2018

 The Anglo-Saxon ship:

-Construction of the experimental full-scale replica of the Sutton Hoo Anglo-Saxon royal burial ship is the catalyst project that will define Waterfront Woodbridge as a centre of excellence and a major international attraction.
+Construction of the experimental full-scale replica of the Sutton Hoo Anglo-Saxon royal burial ship is the catalyst project that will define the Longshed as a centre of excellence and a major international attraction.
 It will cement the links with Sutton Hoo, and be an immense source of pride and identity for this part of Suffolk.
+The project is being led by our sister charity The Sutton Hoo Ship’s Company.

 Who runs the Trust?